Strainy/react-native-http-server/README.md

 ```

 Initalise the server in the `componentWillMount` lifecycle method.

-When initalising, you will provide a options object (only the `port` property is accepted for now) and a callback where you will capture requests and return responses.
+When initalising, you'll provide an options object (only the `port` property is accepted for now) and a callback where requests will be captured and responses returned.

 ```js